github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 About the CodeQL model editor
 -----------------------------

-The CodeQL model editor is a new feature in CodeQL for VS Code to support GitHub staff creating CodeQL models for libraries and frameworks written in Java and C#.
+The CodeQL model editor guides you through the process of creating CodeQL models for libraries and frameworks that you rely on that are not supported by the standard CodeQL Libraries.

 The editor takes a CodeQL database and runs some telemetry queries to identify uses of APIs that can be used to reason about the dataflow through the codebase.
 There are two modes of operation: